• Art magazine

 An exact delimitation of the autodidactic art currents is almost impossible.

-with a symbol as well as links in buttons are affiliate links.
-We basically only recommend products that we would use (or use).
-If you visit affiliate links in our content, we may receive a commission for your purchase (without additional costs for you).
-This is how we finance the free editorial content for you ( more details here )
+with a symbol, as well as links in buttons, are affiliate links.
+We only recommend products we use (or would use) ourselves.
+If you visit affiliate links in our content, we may receive a commission on your purchase (at no extra cost to you).
+This helps fund the free editorial content for you ( more details here ).

 The history of the art of art